-Will I receive financial assistance for being a Koinonia foster parent?
+Will I receive financial assistance for being a Koinonia foster/foster-to-adopt parent?

 Yes, you are reimbursed an amount each month which sufficiently covers the expenses incurred to care for the placed child/youth.
 All placements are eligible for Medi-Cal insurance, which will generally cover their medical and dental care and specialized counseling, if needed.
 Resource parents are not employees of Koinonia; according to tax laws they are considered a “volunteer.”
 For additional information, please review Koinonia’s Care Rates Budget form.